 SOX—a US law focused on financial reporting and internal control requirements. - GLBA and FFIEC guidelines—US regulations aimed at safeguarding consumer financial information and ensuring cybersecurity compliance.

-Many fintech security regulations are not just theoretical—they mandate specific technical safeguards, such as access management rules, data encryption, and audit logging, to protect sensitive information.
-That’s why working with a reliable partner who combines technical expertise with deep industry knowledge is essential for ensuring compliance.
+Fintech security regulations are not just theoretical—they mandate specific technical safeguards, such as access management rules, data encryption, and audit logging, to protect sensitive information.

 In addition to preventive measures, fintech companies must have a clear incident response plan that outlines how they respond to and recover from security breaches.